jhu-dvrk/dvrk-readthedocs/docs/pages/development/frames/suj.rst

 registration represent ``/SUJ/PSM{1,2,3}/local/measured_cp`` and ``/SUJ/ECM/local/measured_cp``.

-If the registration method is an hand-eye registration with respect to the ECM base (aka ECM RCM), the transformation for ``/SUJ/ECM/local/measured_cp`` is identity and ``ECM RCM`` is the same as `World` (see https://github.com/jhu-dvrk/dvrk_camera_registration).
+If the registration method is a hand-eye registration with respect to the ECM base (aka ECM RCM), the transformation for ``/SUJ/ECM/local/measured_cp`` is identity and ``ECM RCM`` is the same as `World` (see https://github.com/jhu-dvrk/dvrk_camera_registration).